 Retention by the Numbers

 We already know that customer retention strategies boost engagement and decrease churn, thereby increasing revenue.
-Here’s what else the data says about the value of retained customers (highlights from an excellent infographic found here):
+Here’s what else the data says about the value of retained customers (highlights from an excellent infographic found on this blog):

 - It can be up to five times more cost-effective to retain an existing customer than to acquire a new one; yet, only 18% of companies put their primary marketing focus on customer retention.